 Other national requirements may be required, but these must be able to be met outside the phase-in period (R51bis.3.b PCT for designated Offices and R76.5 PCT together R51bis.3.b PCT for elected offices).

 The office can (R51bis.3.a PCT for designated Offices and R76.5 PCT together R51bis.3.a PCT for elected Offices) send an invitation inviting the applicant to comply with the particular requirements of the national phase within a minimum period of 2 months.

-2.2.2.
-Declaration on inventor, assignments and right to file
+Declaration relating to the inventor, assignments and the right to file

 Some Offices may require the applicant